jmelosegui/synology-security-provider/README.md

 SynologyServiceProvider
 ====================

-This library provides the users authentication system through the [Synology NAS][1]'s security System.
+This library provides the users authentication through the [Synology][1]'s security System.

 Installation
 ------------